Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 Open Kodi `System` settings, switch the settings page to `Expert` (below).
 On `Dislay` page, select `Whitelist`, select all the higher resolutions with differents hz (usually all 1080p or 4k), then enable `Allow double refresh rates`.

+### Video codecs
+The availability of video codecs depends on the system used and device capability.
+For example HEVC is available only on Android but not all devices support it, that could cause black screen or so.

+Enabling too many codecs can cause a forced fallback to H264 codec, this behaviour does not depend on the add-on but is caused by the website.
+Some codecs even if enabled are not guaranteed to be available on the played video.

+It is currently not possible to establish a guide on which codec combination to enable, because depends on the behaviour of the website that currently is not so clear.

+The H264 codec is enabled by default, so in general we can suggest to enable only one high effency codec, so VP9 or HEVC or AV1.
+Enable more codecs may works or not or cause the fallback mentioned above.

 ## Audio